Svovoniks/L0_go/README.md

-to run some tests you need to copy the 'cfg.json' file to their directory
+To run some tests you need to copy the 'cfg.json' file to their directory

-# Order processor
+# Order cacher

 This project is a Go-based application that integrates with Kafka and PostgreSQL to process and manage orders.
 It includes a producer, consumer, and a simple web UI for interacting with the data.